iodepo/odis-arch/book/publishing/publishing.md

 syntax and use.
 Note, it will not catch semantic issues such as using properties on types that are out of range.
 Tools like the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool) are better at that.
-Also the documents and validation material created here OIH will also allow for that sort of testing and feedback.
+Also the documents and validation material created here ODIS will also allow for that sort of testing and feedback.

 Providers may also wish to provide content negotiation for type application/ld+json